 All drivers in North Carolina have a duty to exercise reasonable care to avoid injuring other drivers and pedestrians.
-This means that, as a driver, you must obey traffic laws, drive safely and responsibly, and be aware of road conditions.
+This means that, as a driver, you must obey traffic laws, drive safely and responsibly, and be aware of road conditions and construction work zones.
 Any time someone lapses in these duties, either intentionally or as a result of carelessness, they are being negligent.

 Negligence is a failure to exercise reasonable care to prevent foreseeable accidents that could cause an injury to somebody else.